sonjaheikkinen/mapGenerator/documentation/projectImplementation.md

 ## Project Structure

-*Insert nice picture here when structure is final*
+*Insert nice picture here when structure is final.*

 ## Complexity and performance